-At this stage is looks fairly certain I’ll be making Budapest my European home base which means I’ll be taking many more road trips in Hungary and around Central Europe.
+At this stage, it looks fairly certain I’ll be making Budapest my European home base which means I’ll be taking many more road trips from Budapest and around Central Europe.
 That suits me just fine as it’s one of my favourite parts of Europe and I can’t think of a city better situated to use as a base for exploring.

 This quick and easy road trip covering three countries takes you from Budapest, Hungary to Krakow, Poland via Kosice, Slovakia.
 Budapest and Krakow are two of the most popular cities in Central Europe and Kosice gives you a bit of a break from the crowds and a look at a part of Slovakia where few tourists venture.